BDorian332/ITPT/README.md

 # ITPT

-A Python library for converting images of phylogenetic trees into the Newick format.
+A Python library for converting phylogenetic tree images to Newick format.

 ## Project Structure